-At this point we know from Lemma \ref{lemma:continuityofV0x} that the function $b$ is a right-continuous function.
-In order to show left continuity we make use of a variational inequality that is satisfied by the value function $V$.
-The oncoming paragraphs will be dedicated on introducing that.\\
+\end{lemma} We know that $D$ is a closed set, so $b$ is a right-continuous function.
+To show left continuity, we use a variational inequality that is satisfied by the value function $V$.
+We will dedicate the upcoming paragraphs to introducing that.\\

-It is well known that for every optimal stopping problem there is a free boundary problem which is stated in terms of the infinitesimal generator (see e.g. \cite{peskir2006optimal} Chapter III).
-In particular in this case, provided that the value function is smooth enough, we have that $V$ solves the Dirichlet/Poisson problem.
+It is well known that for every optimal stopping problem, there is an associated free boundary problem, which is stated in terms of the infinitesimal generator (see e.g. \cite{peskir2006optimal}, Chapter III).
+In this case, provided that the value function is smooth enough, we have that $V$ solves the Dirichlet/Poisson problem.
 That is,

-where $\mathcal{A}_{U,X}$ corresponds to the infinitesimal generator of the process $(U,X)$ given in \eqref{eq:infinitesimalgeneratorUX}.
-However, in our setting turns out to be challenging to show that $V$ is a $C^{1,2}$ function. \cite{lamberton2008critical} showed that we can state an analogous (in)equality in the sense of distributions (see in particular section 2 for its definition).
-The next lemma is an extension of Proposition 2.5 in \cite{lamberton2008critical}.
-Since the proof is similar to the aforementioned proposition is omitted.